cytopia/check_drupal/README.md

                          when you update core or modules and forget the db).
                          Warning:  -m w
                          Error:    -m e

+  -i <uri>               [optional] Parse in an url for a drupal multisite instance.
+                         'drush --uri':
+                         In Drupal 7, the value of --uri should always be the same as when the site is being accessed from a web browser (e.g. http://mysite.org, although the http:// is optional).
+                         In Drupal 6, the value of --uri should always be the same as the site's folder name in the 'sites' folder (e.g. default); it is best if the site folder name matches the URI from the browser, and is consistent on every instance of the same site (e.g. also use sites/mysite.org for http://dev.mysite.org).

   -l <log file>          [optional] Instead of checking all of the above via nagios
                          every five minutes or so, run this script via cron once a day